Pennsylvania GED Information

 - Visual and Performing Arts

-The 2014 GED is a seven-and-a-half hour test with four sections that can be taken individually, in any order.
+The GED takes about seven hours to complete.
+It has four sections that can be taken individually, in any order:

 - The Mathematical Reasoning test assesses your quantitative problem-solving abilities and algebraic problem-solving skills.
 The 115-minute test has two parts, and for the first part of the test, which is only 5 questions long, you may not use a calculator.
 The second part of the test consists of 41 questions, and calculators are allowed.

-- The Science test is 90 minutes and has a variety of questions that cover life science, physical science and Earth and space science.
+- The Science test is a 90-minute test that assesses your knowledge of life science, physical science, and Earth and space science.
 It includes short answer questions.

 In order to pass, you need a minimum of 150 points on each test, and a total of 600 points on all four tests.
 You can retake any individual test two times without waiting, but you must wait 60 days for a third retest.
 There is no limit of times you can test within a given year.

 You can study to take the GED exam with free classes located throughout Pennsylvania.
-Study assistance may be available at high schools, adult learning centers and community colleges.
-More information on GED preparation and testing can be obtained from the Pennsylvania Department of Education and prep classes and other study help can be found on the state's adult education program's website at paadultedresources.org
+Study assistance may be available at high schools, adult learning centers, and community colleges.
+More information on GED preparation and testing can be obtained from the Pennsylvania Department of Education, and prep classes and other study help can be found on the state's adult education programs website at www.paadultedresources.org.